At Poringland Primary School and Nursery, our vision means that we want: Happy, Active, Inspired, Healthy Learners.

 - with the confidence to solve problems, welcome challenges and to be independent learners, who have a love for learning.

-Children will understand the importance of a healthy, active lifestyle.
-They will have a respect for others and a sense of moral responsibility as citizens in a modern world.
+Our school values are at the heart of everything we do at Poringland Primary School and Nursery; staff and pupils are Kind, Honest and Respectful.
+The children will have a respect for others and a sense of moral responsibility as citizens in a modern world.

-Poringland Primary School and Nursery will be known for its caring, supportive environment; a school where staff are valued and respected, who work together tirelessly to ensure everyone reaches their potential, both children and adults.
+At Poringland Primary School and Nursery will be known for its caring, supportive environment; a school where staff and children are valued and respected, who work together tirelessly to ensure everyone reaches their potential, both children and adults.

 At Poringland Primary School and Nursery, we strive to teach active, informative lessons that inspire ALL children to learn and make progress.
 These high expectations apply equally to those working above, at, or below age-related expectations, as well as those who have been identified as having Special Educational Needs.